 Rosedale Development Association is a neighborhood non-profit that works with residents, businesses and institutions to develop a thriving Rosedale community.
 AmeriCorps members help build a neighborhood that supports health through community gardens, healthy cooking classes, youth sports, bicycle repair, urban trail building and neighborhood beautification.

-- Be 18 years or older - Have some college or verifiable work history - Be a U.S. citizen, or U.S. national or permanent resident of the United States - Be committed to community service and able to serve the complete program year (Sept.
-2018 - Aug.
-2019)
+- Be 18 years or older - Have some college or verifiable work history - Be a U.S. citizen, or U.S. national or permanent resident of the United States - Be committed to community service - Be able to serve the complete service term; service term options include half-time (12 months), quarter-time, and summer-seasonal positions; see below for half-time details; contact Je T'aime Taylor directly for other positions' details.

 - Coordinate community gardens and garden workshops - Maintain community gardens and neighborhood green spaces - Recruit, train, and manage youth sports coaches and coordinate youth sports program - Teach healthy cooking classes - Maintain 4 mile natural-surface trail system - Assist in planning and executing healthy community events - Assist in planning and executing neighborhood cleanup days and neighborhood beautification projects - Keep the community connected and informed through door-to-door flyering, phone calls, and newsletters - Assist in evaluating and reporting on healthy programs - Participate in extensive training and professional development activities to prepare for successful service - Serve an AM or a PM shift Monday-Friday, with frequent evenings and Saturday morning workdays - Serve 900 hours (~20 hours/week) during service term